SuxinL/Notes/Problem Solving/health/psychology/temptation/entertainment.md

 ## Examination
 [problem overview]: #
-Time and energy is wasted in entertainment of news, games, and sex.
+Time and energy is wasted in entertainment of news, videos, games, and sex.

 ### Context

 #### When
 [Specification: year, season, daytime, during & after some events, duration]: #

-- News
+- News & Videos
 	- Anytime.
-	- Especially during and after defecation.
+	- Especially during and after
+		- defecation.
+		- eating
 	- lasting for 1 ~ 2 hours.
 - Games
 	- After 3:00 am and before sleep.